nchah/freebase-triples/README.md

 The original files are extremely large and cannot be stored on GitHub.
 Only a small sample of the output files are included here.
-For consistency, output data is named following the script used to process it (sX-cX for stage and change versions respectively).
+For consistency, output data is named according t the script used to process it (sX-cX for stage and change versions respectively).

 ### Computing Resources